scloud19/SECipedia/Ethical Hacking/Web_App_Security/web_app_sec_session.md

 Core use
-  Enables the app to ID
+  Implemented after a login
+    Enables the app to auth/ID a given user across a number of different requests into the future Handles state of that user's interaction with the app

+Juicy Target
+  Can bypass very secure auth mechanisms (i.e. smartcards, etc.)

+Simplest bypass
+  Increment the value of a token issued to a valid user to take on the ID of another

 Ways that sessions are implemented
   Hidden form fields